Guidance has been updated since the below was published, to see the latest please visit this page.

 As we all know learning outside the classroom has both educational benefits and health benefits.
 It provides opportunities to get out into the fresh air and has the space to social distance.

-The new Government guidance that came into force on 14th September for the purpose of training and supervised activities for children including before and after school clubs, and or other out of school setting provision for children states there is an exemption to the legal gathering limit.
+The new Government guidance that came into force on 14th September for the purpose of training and supervised activities for children including before and after school clubs, and or other out of the school setting provisions for children states there is an exemption to the legal gathering limit.

 Educational visits guidance